 It was one of those “end of the road” moments.
 There have been so many of them.
 That was one.
 And so this guy says, “In the future, everything will be digital.”
 He says to me, “I just placed this guy down at the Xerox Research PARC, and they’ve got… they gave me a tour… and they’re doing this digital stuff, and this is it!
 This is the future.”
 And I said, “Wow, this is great.
 I’ve got to know about this, who do I talk to?” and he says “Oh, no, I couldn’t put you in touch with anyone there, it would be very inappropriate to have an artist talking to them.”
 I said “What are you talking about?
 You’re my representative, you’re supposed to be promoting my career, right?
 This is important, right?” and he said “No, I won’t do it.
 I won’t put you in touch with anyone.”
 And I threw him out of the studio, I just couldn’t believe that this person would do such a thing.

 I remember I was just furious, steam coming out of my ears.
 And I remember coming out of the studio, down South of Market, and the fog rolls in, and it’s about 5:30.
 Fogginess and I’m just stomping around — and then it was just incredible what happened — I went to visit a friend who was another video artist who knew the people and the players, and she says “What are you so upset about?”
-And so I tell her the story, and then another friend of mine came over and her name was Bonnie and she and her partner founded the Bay Area Video Coalition, is that what it’s called?
+And so I tell her the story, and then another friend of mine came over, she and her partner founded the Bay Area Video Coalition, is that what it’s called?
 Anyhow, she says “That’s the strangest thing, I just got a call this weekend from this guy I went to school with who has just moved to California, and he’s working at Xerox PARC, and it sounds like he’s doing exactly what you’re talking about, let me give you his number.”
 She gives me his number, I call him up, and it turns out he’s not exactly doing it, but he knows what I’m talking about — and over in the next cubicle — he says the guy you want to talk to is Alvy Ray Smith.
 So I called up Alvy — cold — and it’s like the last week of December now, and he says “Yeah, we’re building this paint system down here, it would be great to have an artist come down — how soon can you get down here?”
 I remember his girlfriend was visiting or something, so we scheduled it for first week of January 1975

 I went down there in the evening, and Dick Shoup was there — who had built the world’s first frame buffer there — and what does a frame buffer do?
 It lets you control every dot on the screen, and it just stripped my gears!
 I was there until like five in the morning and I remember, I remember we talked about what kind of brushes you could make, and I said could we make an airbrush?
 And yeah, we could make an airbrush… it was kind of a small room, I might have a picture of it somewhere, and we had taken this little monitor they had, and put it up on top of a bunch of machines so we could all see it, and the room was black and we — we, not I — took a bunch of dots and made them small, and then a bunch more, and bunch more, until we had this really granular thing and made a big brush out of It, and then we drew in white across the black screen and there was this glowing brush stroke up there on this screen, and the room was dead black, so it was floating there in the air.